MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 ---
 # Tutorial: Open a project from a repo

-In this tutorial, you'll use Visual Studio to open a solution from a repo in either GitHub or Azure DevOps.
+In this tutorial, you'll use Visual Studio to connect to a Git or Azure DevOps repository and then open a project.

-Here's how.
+> [!NOTE]
+> If you've already connected to a repository by using Visual Studio, the user interface (UI) might look different than what appears in this tutorial.

 ## Open a project from GitHub